A/N: Welcome to the last chapter! A long last chapter! Well… long-ish… I hope you enjoy!

-"I worried for many years about whether or not there was a woman out there who did not only want Master Bruce for his money, but also would accept his… extracurricular activities…"
+"I worried for many about whether or not there was a woman out there who didn't want Master Bruce for his money, but would accept his… extracurricular activities…"

 There were some snickers around the tables, and Robin looked out over the large group of heroes and confidants.
 Some of them had chosen to come masked, but many were in civilian clothes, and Robin had a hard time placing them all.